hefesto-dev/resume/readme.md

 #### SOFTWARE ENGINEER FOR STATE UNIVERSITY OF CEARA (UECE)
 2011-2012

-I worked with the Ruby and the Racket Framework.
-In this project, I was responsible for creating Network packets to be used in automatic network switch tests.
+I worked with Ruby and the Racket Framework.
+In this project, I was responsible for creating network packets to be used in automatic network switch tests.
 I was also responsible for making some improvements to the Ruby Garbage Collector using C language.

 **SKILLS: SOFTWARE AND SYSTEM ARCHITECTURE, GIT, RUBY, C, LINUX, NETWORK, RUBY